xtuml/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

 4. Requirements
 ---------------

-4.1 Architecture and source form MASL activities shall be separated in the MASL activity editing environment
+4.1 Architectural and source artifacts shall not be mixed in the BridgePoint editing environment for MASL activities
 4.1.1 The user shall never be allowed to edit architectural artifacts in BridgePoint